plotly/dash-cytoscape/demos/README.md

 * Concentric Layout

-The following are examples that have not been implemented yet:
+The following are examples have not been implemented yet:
 * Cola.js gene-gene graph (redundant)
 * Tokyo railways
 * Wine & cheese